What is Work Health and Safety (WHS) Training and eLearning?

 Zenergy eLearning Programs

-Our eLearning training programs are developed catering to various learning styles; using text, audio, pictures, video, with built in training quizzes, case studies, activities and scenario-based learning methods.
-Developed by experienced WHS professionals and educators with interactive content made in Australia for Australian compliance.
+Our eLearning training is developed catering for various learning styles; using text, audio, pictures, video, with built in training quizzes, case studies, activities and scenario-based learning methods.
+Developed by WHS professionals and experienced educators with interactive content made in Australia for Australian compliance.
 All Zenergy training material is continually reviewed and updated taking into consideration customers feedback and ongoing needs.

 Contact us to learn more about our range of eLearning programs and how we can assist your organisation in meeting your training needs and further details and access to the Zenergy range of eLearning courses.